Flytte/flytte/README.md

 You don't really need a web server for this.
 Just open the `index.html` file.
 > `file:///<frontend folder>/index.html`

 _Note that Flytte has a special mode for a simulated environment.
 In this mode the virtual camera in the simulator is used instead of the real one on the client.
-To start Flytte in simulation mode simple add_ `?simulation` _after the URL._
+To start Flytte in simulation mode, simply add_ `?simulation` _after the URL._
 > `file:///<frontend folder>/index.html?simulation`